SirSaltySalmon/ShrineKeep/SETUP.md

 2. Enter a name, email, and password
 3. Or sign up with Google (if you configured OAuth in Supabase)

+## Step 8: Cloud Deployment (Optional)

+If you want to access your site from the internet, you can use cloud deployment services.
+One such is below.

+1. Push your code to GitHub
+2. Import your repository in [Vercel](https://vercel.com)
+3. Add your **environment variables** in Vercel's project settings.
+This is **IMPORTANT**, because .env.local has been set to be ignored by git and will not be pushed to GitHub for security purposes.
+Without configuring, the website will be missing vital API keys.
+4. Deploy!

 ## Troubleshooting

 ### "Invalid API key" error